-We also met with key stakeholders in the sector throughout the review to hear their views and collected data from and about the sector.
+We held public hearings in May 2023 and have met with key stakeholders in the sector to hear their views.

+We have collected data from and about the sector.

 In addition to this review, IPART has also been appointed as the independent market monitor under the Childcare and Economic Opportunity Fund Act 2022.
 The independent market monitor must review and report on the early childhood education and care sector market every 2 years.
-Our first report was due to the Minister for Education and Early Learning in December 2023.
+Our first report is due to the Minister for Education and Early Learning in December 2023.

-While the market monitoring role is separate to this review, many of the tasks involved overlap with those we undertook for this review.
+While the market monitoring role is separate to this review, many of the tasks it involves overlap with those we are undertaking as part of this review.
 We published a Methodology Paper outlining proposed metrics and key performance indicators for assessing supply shortages, affordability, and accessibility barriers, as well as the state of the workforce, pay and conditions and quality standards.